Murals in Tibetan Buddhist monasteries: Bodhisattvas

-Buddha Shakyamuni: The historical Buddha, also known as Gautama Buddha, is often depicted at the center of murals.
-He represents the enlightened state and serves as the embodiment of wisdom, compassion, and liberation.

-Buddha Families: The Buddha families are five symbolic groups that represent different aspects of enlightened qualities.
-Each family is associated with a specific Buddha, color, element, wisdom aspect, and afflicted emotion.
-In the Vajrayana iconography, the visualization of Buddha in five forms is called Dhyani Buddha.
-Buddha images are created with Vairocana at the center and Amitabha (Yodpame) in the West, Akshobhya (Mitrugpa) in the East, Amoghasidhi (Donyen Dondrup) in the North, and Ratnasambhava (Rinchen Jungney) in the South.
+Shakyamuni, also known as Gautama Buddha, is often at the center of murals.
+Representing enlightenment, he embodies wisdom, compassion, and liberation.
+The Five Buddha Families represent different aspects of enlightenment.
+Each family is associated with a specific Buddha, color, element, wisdom aspect, and emotion.
+In Vajrayana iconography, the visualization of Buddha in five forms is known as Dhyani Buddha.
+Buddha images are created with Vairocana in the center and Amitabha (Yodpame) in the west, Akshobhya (Mitrugpa) in the east, Amoghasidhi (Donyen Dondrup) in the north, and Ratnasambhava (Rinchen Jungney) in the south.